You are here

 - Co-Editor (with Ellen Samuels) of Crip Temporalities, special issue of South Atlantic Quarterly (2021)

 - Editor of Queer Temporalities, special double issue of GLQ: A Journal of Lesbian Gay Studies 13.2/3 (Winter/Spring 2007).

 - “Sacramentality in Djuna Barnes’s Nightwood.”
 American Literature, special issue on “After the Post-Secular,” eds.
-Peter Coviello and Jared Hickman, forthcoming December 2014.
+Peter Coviello and Jared Hickman, 2014.
 Winner of the 2014 Norman Foerster Prize for best essay in American Literature.